P5vc/Documentation/About/About.md

 - Our website is also available as an onion service (with the onion location header enabled).
 - We're built with [Django](https://www.djangoproject.com/ "Django") which comes with a whole host of security assurances (for example, mandatory cross-site request forgery tokens).
 - We accept payments in privacy coins, such as Zcash.
+- Any inactive accounts (accounts without an active plan and which have not been logged-in to for a period of 30 days or more) are automatically deleted, along with all their associated data.

 ### VPN